Lightfoe1/Agglomerative-Clustering/README.md

 # Clustering-Algorithms
-Hierarchical clustering algorithm in Python.
+Hierarchical clustering algorithm that uses no libraries for the calculation parts, made in Python.
+- Uses matplotlib for visualising data